fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Fork and clone the project [patientor](https://github.com/fullstack-hy2020/patientor).
 Start the project with the help of the README file.
 You should be able to use the frontend without a functioning backend.

-Ensure that backend answers to the ping request that <i>frontend</i> is made on startup.
+Ensure that backend answers to the ping request that <i>frontend</i> has made on startup.
 Check developer tool to make sure it really works:

 ![](../../images/9/16a.png)